 - Improved retention in opioid treatment facilities

 - Lower opiate use and criminal activities among substance users

 The federal government is aggressively involved in using MAT to treat opiate addiction cases across the country.
-However, public attitudes in using this treatment have been a significant barrier to fully implementing laws, policies, and the strategies used in medication assisted recovery.
+However, public attitudes toward using this treatment have been a significant barrier to fully implementing laws, policies, and the strategies used in medication-assisted recovery.